Jarawas (Andaman Islands): Hunting and diet

-As the Jarawas are a nomadic tribe; they hunt endemic wild pigs, monitor lizards and other quarry with bows and arrows.
+As the Jarawas are a nomadic tribe, they hunt endemic wild pigs, monitor lizards and other quarry with bows and arrows.
 They have recently begun keeping dogs to help with hunting, as the Onges and Andamanese do.

 Since this is an island tribe, food sources in the ocean are highly important to them.
 Men fish with bows and arrows in shallow water.
 Women catch fish with baskets.

 Mollusks, dugongs and turtles are a major part of the Jarawa diet.
 Besides meat and seafood, Jarawas collect fruit, tubers and honey from the forest.
 In order to get honey from bees, they use a plant extract to calm the bees.

 The Jarawa bow, made of chuiood (Sageraea elliptica), is known as "aao" in their own language.
 The arrow is called "patho".
 The wooden head of the arrow is made of Areca wood.
 To make the iron head arrow, called "aetaho" in their language, they use iron and Areca wood or bamboo.
 When they go hunting or on raids, they wear a chest guard called "kekad".

-Food preparation is mainly done by roasting; baking as well as boiling.
+Food preparation is mainly done by roasting, baking and boiling.
 However, the Jarawas also consume food raw.
-The Jarawas have well balanced diets, and since they exploit both terrestrial as well as aquatic resources, they can easily supplement one type of food by another one in case of a shortage.
+The Jarawas have well balanced diets, and since they exploit both terrestrial as well as aquatic resources, they can easily supplement one type of food with another in case of a shortage.

 The Jarawas also have support from the Indian government.
-They receive monthly allowances by the government and also receive wages for taking care of citrus fruit plantations.
+They receive monthly allowances from the government and also receive wages for taking care of citrus fruit plantations.
 The Jarawas have a strong dependence on gathering different items, such as turtle eggs, honey, yams, larvae, jackfruit and wild citrus fruits and wild berries.